-- 7.18 Proposals for individual and community scale energy from projects including solar photo-voltaic panels, anaerobic digestion and local biomass facilities will be supported subject to the following criteria: - The siting and scale of the development is appropriate to its setting and position in the wider landscape. - The proposed development does not create an unacceptable impact on the amenities of local residents. - The proposed development does not have an unacceptable impact on any features of biodiversity or natural importance. - 7.19 Sites suggested by villagers during a consultation include the Village Hall, the field behind the allotments, Rogers Farm and part of the former Wheldons orchards.
-It will be necessary to engage with landowners to see if such proposals can be taken forward.
+- 7.18 Proposals for individual and community scale energy from projects including solar photo-voltaic panels, anaerobic digestion and local biomass facilities will be considered taking into account the following three issues: - The siting and scale of the development is appropriate to its setting and position in the wider landscape. - The proposed development does not create an unacceptable impact on the amenities of local residents. - The proposed development does not have an unacceptable impact on any features of biodiversity or natural importance. - 7.19 Sites suggested by villagers during a consultation include the Village Hall, the field behind the allotments, Rogers Farm and part of the former Wheldons orchards.
+It will be necessary to engage with landowners to see if these community aspirations can be taken forward.